cirosantilli/algorithm-cheat/algorithm.md

 Sometimes algorithms must operate on data that is too large to fit in RAM, e.g. hard disks.
 In those cases, it may be necessary to take that into consideration, since disk IO is 1000 slower than RAM access.

 Certain algorithms are developed with that restriction in mind, e.g., the B-tree, which is less efficient than other binary search trees for in RAM computing, but much more efficient of out-of-core problems.

+There is no simple way of modeling the performance of out-of-core algorithms: we just have to give different weights to certain operations, and then solve complex numerical optimization decisions.

 #### Input length vs value